-The new 2nd Edition NDP has been prepared following public consultation, which was undertaken in April 2021, and the production of several new or updated background documents.
-It has been created by a Neighbourhood Plan sub-committee consisting of Town Councillors, the Town Clerk, members of the community, and with consultant support.
+The new 2nd Edition NDP has been prepared following public consultation, which was undertaken in April 2021, and consultation on a pre-submission draft plan which was undertaken in July 2022.
+The creation of the new plan has included the production of several new and updated background documents.
+It has been created by a Neighbourhood Plan sub-committee consisting of Town Councillors, Town Council staff, members of the community, and with consultant support.
 On behalf of the Broadstairs & St Peter's Town Council I would like to thank everyone who has been involved with the project.

-- Councillors, Bob Bayford (Chairman, Neighbourhood Plan Sub-Committee), Jill Bayford, Paul Moore and David Saunders. - Community members, Robert Holden, Peter Lorenzo, Laura Scotney and Sue Wall, specifically for their significant survey work undertaken throughout the process, for Peter's review of the Local Heritage Asset List, and for Sue's proofreading expertise. - Kirsty Holden, Town Clerk, for her support at Neighbourhood Plan Sub-Committee meetings and applying for grant funding to support the project. - Danielle Dunn MRTPI, Goldstone Town Planning, for her professional guidance provided throughout the process and for drafting the document. - Daniel Purchese from Breakthrough Communications for undertaking the community survey and online consultation events. - AECOM for drafting and completing the Design Codes background document. - Groundwork UK for their continued financial support to deliver the project. - All those residents who have participated in the public consultation events, responded to surveys and shown support for the Neighbourhood Planning process.
+- Former Councillors, Bob Bayford (Former Chairman, Neighbourhood Plan Sub-Committee), and David Saunders and Councillors Jill Bayford and Paul Moore. - Community members, Robert Holden, Peter Lorenzo, Laura Scotney and Sue Wall, specifically for their significant survey work undertaken throughout the process, for Peter's review of the Local Heritage Asset List, and for Sue's proofreading expertise. - Kirsty Holroyd, Town Clerk and Julie Belsey Senior Administrative Officer at Broadstairs & St Peter's Town Council, for their support at Neighbourhood Plan Sub-Committee meetings, drafting background evidence and applying for grant funding to support the project. - Danielle Dunn MRTPI, Goldstone Town Planning, for her professional guidance provided throughout the process and for drafting the document. - Daniel Purchese from Breakthrough Communications for undertaking the community surveys and online consultation events. - AECOM for drafting and completing the Design Codes background document. - Groundwork UK for their continued financial support. - All the residents who have participated in the public consultation events, responded to surveys and shown support for the Neighbourhood Planning process.